genxapi/genxapi/docs/context.md

 ## Overview

 `client-api-generator` is a meta-orchestrator that coordinates SDK delivery from OpenAPI specification through to packaged release artefacts.
-It discovers configuration, delegates code generation to Orval and Kubb, then manages versioning, Git automation, and registry publishing.
+It discovers configuration, delegates code generation to Orval, Kubb, or any other generator you register, then manages versioning, Git automation, and registry publishing.
 The goal is to replace hand-rolled scripts with a repeatable, configuration-driven workflow that runs the same way on a laptop or in CI.

 ## Architecture at a glance